 There are times when saving up seems too hard.
 Isn’t it just easy to give up?
 But reading the experiences of other single moms and how they can boost your morale and renew your determination.

 There are more money-saving tips that we learn along the way.
 Sometimes we learn from our own experience, and sometimes we learn from other single moms we are getting close to.

 It is no secret that our lives as a single parent are not easy.
 We have to work to earn money, balance the income for everyone’s needs, and stay sane with a few hours sleep and a long list of house chores.

 Seeing our kids smile and being in their warm hugs melts away the tiredness at the end of the day.
-And the feeling that they are financially secured in the future takes away much of the anxiety we usually have.
+And the feeling that they are financially secure in the future takes away much of our anxiety.